Eleanor of Arborea

-First Years
+Early life

-Eleanor was born in Molins de Rei (Catalonia, Crown of Aragon), around 1347, from Marianus IV De Serra Bas, judge of Arborea, and Timbora of Roccaberti, a catalan noble.
-Sibling to Hugh and Beatrix of Arborea, she lived her first years in Oristano, at the castle of Goceano.
-At the heirless death of Peter III of Arborea, the Corona de Logu of the Judgedom (an assembly of notables, prelates, city and village officials), elected Eleanor's father Marianus IV, Peter's brother, who ruled the Judgedom between 1347 and 1376.
+Eleanor was born in Molins de Rei (Catalonia, Crown of Aragon), around 1347, to Marianus IV De Serra Bas, judge of Arborea, and Timbors of Rocabertí, a Catalan noble.
+Sister to Hugh and Beatrix of Arborea, she lived her first years in Oristano, at the castle of Goceano.
+When Peter III of Arborea died without an heir, the Corona de Logu of the Judgedom (an assembly of notables, prelates, city and village officials) elected Eleanor's father Marianus IV, Peter's brother, who ruled the Judgedom between 1347 and 1376.